Caption Injection for Optimization in Generative Search Engine: Method

 \subsection{Generative Search Engine Optimization Assumption}

-To clarify the research context and methodological assumptions, we briefly introduce the task formulation of G-SEO, which is defined under the GSE setting.
-A GSE system generates responses to user queries with RAG and LLM, whose overall workflow is illustrated in Fig.\ref{fig1}.
-Specifically, given a user query $q$, the GSE retrieves a set of web content sources $S=Retrieval(q)=\{s_1, s_2, \dots, s_N\}$, and then invokes its LLM module to synthesize an integrated coherent natural-language response $r=generate(S,q)$, which consists of a series of sentences with supporting citations, represented as $r=\{l_1, l_2, \dots, l_m\}$, where each sentence $l_k(1 \leq k \leq m)$ is associated with one or more cited sources $S_t \subseteq S(1 \leq |S_t| \leq N)$.
-In multimodal GSE scenarios, certain sentences may be accompanied by semantically relevant images to enhance both content presentation and perceptual understanding.
-GSE responses are presented as coherent paragraphs, rather than being ordered purely by the relevance between each source $s_n$ and query $q$.
-Consequently, users’ attention is no longer solely guided by positional order but is instead influenced by their subjective reading preferences and perceptual focus.
-Based on this observation, we define subjective visibility as a key metric in GSE scenarios, which measures the distribution of user attention and perceptual bias across content sources during information consumption.We view G-SEO under multimodal GSE as a new optimization challenge, since the LLM must jointly model the complex semantic interactions between visual and textual modalities in an inherently different process from purely text-to-text relevance modeling.
-Building upon prior studies \cite{Aggarwal2024geo,chen2025roleaugmentedintentdrivengenerativesearch}, we follow their evaluation protocols and GSE setup, and extend these formulations to the multimodal context.
-To address this challenge, we propose Caption Injection, the first multimodal G-SEO method designed specifically for multimodal GSE scenarios.
-By mapping image features into the natural language space and injecting them into textual content, Caption Injection enables cross-modal semantic fusion, thereby enhancing optimization effectiveness and improving the subjective visibility of content sources in both unimodal and multimodal GSE settings.
+To clarify the research context and assumptions, we define the G-SEO task within GSE setting.
+The GSE workflow is illustrated in Figure 1: given a user query $q$, the system first retrieves a set of content sources $S=Retrieval(q)=\{s_1, s_2, \dots, s_N\}$, and then integrates these sources through an internal LLM to generate a response $r=generate(S,q)$.
+The response consists of sentences with supporting references $r=\{l_1, l_2, \dots, l_m\}$, where each sentence $l_k(1 \leq k \leq m)$ corresponds to one or more referenced content sources $S_t \subseteq S(1 \leq |S_t| \leq N)$.
+In the unimodal GSE setting, only textual content sources are used to generate natural language responses.
+In the multimodal GSE setting, both textual content and image captions are jointly modeled, while some sentences may also include semantically relevant images to enrich content presentation and perceptual understanding.
+Since GSE responses are presented as coherent passages rather than ranked lists, user attention is largely guided by subjective preference.
+Accordingly, we introduce subjective visibility to quantify the distribution of user attention and perceptual bias across content sources, which serves as a core metric for G-SEO.
+Multimodal G-SEO constitutes a new optimization challenge: LLM must model complex semantic interactions between visual and textual information, which differs fundamentally from purely textual modeling.
+Building upon prior work \cite{Aggarwal2024geo,chen2025roleaugmentedintentdrivengenerativesearch} in terms of evaluation metrics and GSE scenario design, we extend these settings to multimodal environments, establishing a unified task framework for multimodal G-SEO research.